pemmenegger/cea-scenescript/README.md

 4. Load the required Python modules by running: `module load stack/2024-06 python_cuda/3.11.6`
 5. Activate the Python virtual environment by running: `source venv/bin/activate`

-Now you are ready to do computations.
+Now, you are ready to do computations.
 Make sure that you always stay at `/cluster/project/dewolf/pemmenegger/scenescript` in your terminal while running jobs.

 ### Running Jobs on Euler